xenozalgo/nordmesh-inga/README.md

       - "PASS=pas$word"         # Required
       - CONNECT=United_States
       - TECHNOLOGY=NordLynx
-      - NETWORK=192.168.1.0/24  # So it can be accessed withinh the local network
+      - NETWORK=192.168.1.0/24  # So it can be accessed within the local network
     ports:
       - 8080:8080
   torrent: